-Tech giant Google has expanded its flood forecasting initiative to all over India, the company announced.
+The company announced that tech giant Google had expanded its flood forecasting initiative all over India.

-The initiative which began in 2018, to help combat the catastrophic damage from floods each year, was covering an area with about 220 million people.
+The initiative began in 2018 to help combat the catastrophic damage from floods each year, covers an area with about 220 million people.
 It has now been “expanded to cover an area with over 360 million people”, the company wrote in a blog post this week.